 - Slow or stagnating business growth

-- Work environment doesn’t feel inclusive to some people
+- The work environment doesn’t feel inclusive to some people

 - The blame game (When no single employee feels they own a decision, finger-pointing and protests of “It’s not my fault” often occur when things go wrong.)